haithamabass/RestaurantSystem/README.md

-Database contains the following tables:
+The database contains the following tables:

 * `Categories`: This table stores the names of the different categories of dishes.
 * `DishesAndOthers`: This table stores the details of the dishes and other items that are sold by the restaurant.